zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 11. Make `echo` trim off double quotes when a message is echoed like such: echo "test".
 Current output would be "test" instead of test.

+12. Error handling for `health` isn't perfect.
+Try executing `healthd janus` for example.
+I don't even know how to describe why it's like that.

 ## Requirements to run:
 ```
 - A webserver